 VPS13B

-Below is a summary for Cohen syndrome observed in research publications.
+The information for this summary of VPS13B-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

-Cohen syndrome happens when there are changes in both copies of the VPS13B gene.
+VPS13B-related syndrome happens when there are changes in the VPS13B gene.
 These changes can keep the gene from working as it should.

 Key Role

-The VPS13B protein plays an important role in the growth and development of brain cells, and fat storage and distribution in the body.
+The VPS13B protein plays an important role in the growth and development of brain cells and in fat storage and distribution in the body.

 Symptoms